Project logo

 Hear Peskotomuhkati storytellers as they apply valuable ecosystem knowledge to present day challenges in the Bay.

-Experience the story Koluskap and Qapit (Giant Beaver) as we seek to understand what is happening in the Bay and how marine science and traditional knowledge interact toward that goal.
+Experience the story Koluskap and Kci-Qapit (Giant Beaver) as we seek to understand what is happening in the Bay and how marine science and traditional knowledge interact toward that goal.

 Experience 2: Giving & Taking